 Competitor Keyword Analysis: The Culmination

-To conclude your competitor keyword analysis, you must pick the final list of organic keywords you wish to target.
+To conclude your keyword research, you must pick the final list of organic keywords you wish to target.
 In order to do this, consider the overall domain authority of your website.
 The stronger your domain, the easier it will be for you to outrank the competition.
 Moreover, take into consideration the resources and experience you have to produce top-notch content and earn high-quality backlinks.

 Finally, think about what kind of funds you can allocate to craft your SEO strategy.
 The higher your budget, the easier it will be for you to produce content of unmatchable quality.
 Weigh all the above factors judiciously to determine the final set of keywords you wish to target organically.